-Judge slates Customs in £120m VAT fraud case
+Judge slates HMRC for withholding evidence in £120m VAT fraud case

 HM Revenue and Customs insisted today that it would press on with its attempts to crack down on VAT fraud after a judge’s withering criticism of its handling of one prosecution.

 Five Manchester-based businessmen accused of a £120m VAT fraud centring on imported mobile phones were freed last month, after Mr Justice Crane stayed the prosecution for abuse of process.
 Defence lawyers had accused the prosecution of withholding evidence, thus depriving the defendants of the right to a fair trial.